TruncatedDinoSour/armour/doc/d/pDB-1.md

     -   Define common algorithms used to manage the database.
     -   Add standardized file types.
 -   Future-proofing
-    -   Added considerations for possible attacks.
+    -   Added considerations for possible attacks and strengths of pDBv1.
     -   Considering post-quantum encryption algorithms for the future.

 ## Strengths of pDBv1 and areas for improvement

 pDBv1 is meant to be an open format, and even though it aims to be the perfect format, total perfection is not possible and imperfections are unavoidable in some cases.
-This section is meant to list the strengths of pDBv1 and where it could theoretically be improved.
+This section is meant to list the strengths of pDBv1 and where it could theoretically be improved to minimize the possible attack surface.

 ### Strengths